nathancday/min_night/README.md

 Blogs are for reading and sharing.
 This theme tries to make both of those better.

-`min_night` is built on top of the great [Minimal](https://github.com/calintat/minimal) theme, but in the never ending journey of customization I decided to make it its own.
-So while it keeps all of the cool original Minimal features, like:
+`min_night` is built on top of [Minimal](https://github.com/calintat/minimal), and keeps a lot of the cool original features:

+- Bootstrap
 - GoogleFonts
-- Accent color
-- FontAwesome icons
+- FontAwesome
 - HighlightJS

 It also gets a bunch of new add-ons: